Importing Data

 base64_str = base64.b64encode(pickle_bytes).decode('ascii')

-5. Save the string representation of your object into the Object Store or one of the supported external sources.
+5. Save the string representation of your object to one of the supported sources.

 model = base64.b64decode(base64_bytes)